-We will make only minimal use of Blackboard.
+This course will make at most minimal use Blackboard, and perhaps none at all.
 A web page at euclid.trentu.ca/math/sb/1110H/ will have hopefully-up-to-date information and all handouts, as well as material from a number of previous iterations of first-year calculus taught by the instructor.

-Last modified 2018.09.05.
+$Last\ modified\ 2018.05.06.$